rschristopher/ischristtrue.com/src/truth.md

  between known and unknown.
-As you look out onto the world, the creator of the universe is there with you, the source of all that is, is with you.
+As you look out onto the world, the creator of the universe is there with you.
+The source of all that is,
+ is with you.

 As outrageous as this can sound to